eezstreet/SWATEliteForce/README.md

 Briefing Voice-Over: LethalFeline (go check out his YouTube channel!)
 Dispatch Voice-Over: Kita Nash (go check out her YouTube channel!)

+ELITE SUPPORTERS
+These people have generously donated money to Elite Force via Patreon.
+If you are interested in helping out, you can find our Patreon page here: https://www.patreon.com/user?u=4885526
+TheTCREngineer
+Jake Robinson/sandman332
+Evan Derickson

 PUBLICITY
 GOG.com (Ran a very nice overview of our mod, you should check it out!)
 PC Power Play (Also ran a nice overview of the mod)